heavyhdx/cmUpdater/README.md

 Make sure you meet all requirements and then replace my device-information in the cmUpdater.sh file with yours, set all options to your liking and then run the file via the terminal.

-It may be necessary to mark it as executable, you can do that by running $ chmod +x cmUpdater.sh
+It may be necessary to mark it as executable, you can do that by running `$ chmod +x cmUpdater.sh`.

 # -